Military Tax Resources And Services

 There are no standardized procedures for state taxes; the laws of your state determine what’s possible for deductions, exemptions, and tax credits.
 In general, military disability retirement pay is not taxed, but some states do tax some or all military retirement pay not related to a VA disability rating or a military medical discharge.

 Decide Whether Keep Your Home Residency State

-If you are in the National Guard or in the Reserves and might drill in one state, and live in another.
-If the state you drill in has state taxes, and the state you live in doesn’t, you will still be taxed on your drill pay.
+- If you are in the National Guard or the Reserves, do you drill in one state and live in another?
+If the state you drill in has state taxes and the state you live in doesn’t, you may still be taxed on your drill pay.

-Military spouses can either claim the same state of legal residence as their partner or claim the state they’re living in.
+Military spouses may be able to claim either the same state of legal residence as their partner or claim the state they’re living in.
 In certain cases, they’re allowed to claim the state of legal residence they had before marriage.

 Under the Servicemembers Civil Relief Act (SCRA) you won’t be double taxed if your spouse works and is taxed in one state and has a permanent legal residence in another.

 The Veterans Benefits and Transition Act of 2018 allowed military spouses to choose the same state of legal residence as their service member.
 These rules covering the military spouse state income tax apply to local taxes and for voting purposes.
 All this, even if they have never lived in that state.

 Need information on state-provided veterans’ benefits?
 Please visit CollegeRecon’s State Veterans’ Benefits page.

 - Self Employment Taxes: An Overview